MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/assign-user-roles.md

   - D365SE
 ---
 # Assign permissions and user roles
 Manage user permissions by assigning user roles for newly licensed users and editing user roles for existing users.
-Learn how to contact licensed users by email in [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)].
+Learn how to contact licensed users by email in [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)].

 > [!NOTE]
 >  You must be a [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] Administrator to perform these tasks.